nwthomas/code-challenges/README.md

 1. Fork or clone this repository to your local machine

+2. For Python challenges:

+   - Open your terminal and install dependencies via `pipenv install`
+   - Start a shell environment by running either `pip shell` (or, if you have it installed, preferably `pipenv shell`)
+   - Navigate into any directory and run files using the `python3 <file name here>` command

+3. For JavaScript challenges:

-2. Open your terminal and install Jest using `yarn global add jest`
+   - Open your terminal and install Jest using `yarn global add jest`

-3. Navigate to the parent directory and run Jest by entering the command `jest --watch`
+   - Navigate to the parent directory and run Jest by entering the command `jest --watch`

-4. Select which method of testing in `Jest` you want to use via the command line prompts
+   - Select which method of testing in `Jest` you want to use via the command line prompts

-5. Modify some of the code or the test cases to watch the magic happen
+4. Modify some of the code in a test file to watch the magic happen

 ## Authors